The heat trace for domains with curved corners: The conformal model and the construction

-\textit{Notation (td symbols).} In the rescaled variables $(t,X,y)$ with $X=(x-y)/\sqrt t$, any heat kernel $A$ will admit an asymptotic of the form as $t\downarrow0$ with $X$ fixed.
+\textit{Notation (td symbols).} In the rescaled variables $(t,X,y)$ with $X=(x-y)/\sqrt t$, any heat kernel $A$ will admit an asymptotic of the form as $t\to0$ with $X$ fixed.
 The coefficient $\Phi_q(A)$ is the \emph{td-symbol of order $q$} of the operator $A$; if $A$ has order $d$, then $\Phi_d(A)$ is the principal td-symbol of $A$.
 Referring to Grieser \cite{Grieser} for the definition of the various operator spaces $\Psi_H^d$, we have $K_1(t,x,y)\in\Psi_H^{-1}$.
-Roughly, this means that $K_1(t,x,y)$ has an expansion of the form \eqref{eq:asymptotic} with $d=-1$, and with coefficients decaying to infinite order at $|X|=\infty$.
+Roughly, this means that $K_1(t,x,y)$ has an expansion of the form \eqref{eq:asymptotic} with $d=-1$, hence leading term of order $t^{-1}$, and with coefficients decaying to infinite order at $|X|=\infty$.